 Obviously, everybody cannot be expected to know how to buy their own parts and put everything together properly.
 It takes technical know-how, some experience in electronics and a willingness to experiment, and many just don’t have the time necessary for this.
 That, however, is not the point of this column.
 Instead, the idea is to educate the consumer on a more general level.
 What features should the consumer look for?
 What should be avoided?
 How can one avoid being suckered into something that will be a $1500+ doorstop in under a year?
 Read on and learn how to buy a machine that has lasting value and future upgradeability.

 First, never buy a computer because of an in-store instant rebate that forces a two-year commitment to something.
 Circuit City, Radio Shack, Best Buy, CompUSA — most major stores have deals like this.
 Avoid them.
 Computers offered in promotions like this are usually underpowered machines that would go unshipped otherwise, taking up warehouse space somewhere.
 If that weren’t bad enough, the two-year commitment is usually to something like AOL, CompuServe or Prodigy.
 From a game player’s perspective, these are three evil words.
 Content providers like this use proprietary software for their connections to the Internet that automatically route data through their servers before hitting the Internet.
-While this may be okay for the occasional browsing and some email, it’s the kiss of death for online games.
+While this may be okay for the occasional browsing and some email, it’s the kiss of death for online games but not Clash Royale.

 Next, do not sign up for a deal whereby payments are made for a few years with some option to upgrade after that initial commitment.
 Again, this is typically an underpowered computer, and now it’ll be around for 24 months or longer.
 As most game players know, there’s usually a required once-a-year upgrade to keep up with the latest technology.
 Sometimes it’s more memory; sometimes it’s a new video card; sometimes it’s additional hard drive space — there’s always a part of a computer to upgrade or expand over the course of a year if playing the latest games is a priority.
 Computers with “upgrade deals,” including PeoplePC, Gateway, E-Machines and others, typically sell consumers a middle-of-the-road machine that cannot be upgraded for 24 months.
 (The upgrading of most of these machines is prohibited in the contract.)
 It would take a bleeding edge top-of-the-line machine to last a full two years without longing for an upgrade.
 Keep Moore’s Law in mind here.
 It states that every 12-18 months, the future top-of-the-line machine will be twice as fast and half as expensive as it is now, and this has held true for at least the last decade.
 This translates into today’s $1000 1GHz chip leading to a $500 2GHz chip in 12-18 months.
 Is that 500MHz machine with 64MB RAM still a good deal for two years?